 Hinds CC supports students with disabilities in their educational pursuits by providing accessibility to programs and course offerings.
 Disability Support Services staff are committed to promoting a positive campus environment in which students with disabilities are encouraged to actively participate in fields of study related to their personal interests and abilities.

-College students are responsible for notifying institution staff of their disability should they need academic adjustments.
-A student has no obligation to inform the college that he or she has a disability; however, if the student wants an institution to provide an academic adjustment or assign the student to accessible housing or other facilities, or if a student wants other disability-related services, the student must identify himself or herself as having a disability.
+A college student with a disability, as defined by the Americans with Disabilities Act (ADA), has the right to notify the Disability Support Services Office should they need academic adjustments.
+A student is not required to inform the college that he or she has a disability; however, if the student wants an institution to provide an academic adjustment, accessible housing or other facilities, or other disability-related services, the student must identify himself or herself as having a disability.
 The disclosure of a disability is always voluntary.
 All students must comply with the policies, codes, and regulations of Hinds Community College (see Student Handbook).
+Learn more about your rights and responsibilities here.

 Once a student has submitted the application to request student disability services and has provided appropriate documentation, the institution staff should discuss with the student what academic adjustments are appropriate in light of the student’s individual needs and the nature of the institution’s program.
 Students with disabilities possess unique knowledge of their individual disabilities and should be prepared to discuss the functional challenges they face and, if applicable, what has or has not worked for them in the past.
 Institution staff should be prepared to describe the barriers students may face in individual classes that may affect their full participation, as well as to discuss academic adjustments that might enable students to overcome those barriers.